-7.1 Proportion of High Functional Classifications
+7.1 Proportion of High Functional Classification Roads (2010 EAT-III & ECHO)

-Note: this has been updated in version 4.1.
+Note: this has been updated in versions 4.1 and 5.0.

 Functional classifications of roads divide them into a hierarchy.
-In the Metropolitan Council's dataset prepared by The Lawrence Group the classifications are modified versions of the US Census Bureau's classification in TIGER Line Files including many subclasses of the following road types (US Census 2005, 3-28):
+In the Metropolitan Council's dataset prepared by NCompass the classifications are modified versions of the US Census Bureau's classification in TIGER Line Files including many subclasses of the following road types (US Census 2005, 3-28):